 - A bankruptcy notice need to be served personally to a debtor.

 Q: Can a Malaysian overseas be declared bankrupt?

 A: Yes.
-For example a Malaysian acting as a guarantor may be declared bankrupt upon judgment.
+For example a Malaysian acting as a guarantor may be declared bankrupt upon judgment if trying to run away.
 The person may have issues when trying to renew his/her passport.

 Share advice on getting out of bankruptcy and how to avoid bankruptcy.

 He has 25 years working experience in different finance-related jobs.
 He is now a consultant, and personal finance and business writer.
 His main goal is to help and educate non-finance professionals to understand and solve their personal finances problems.
 He believes everyone should be financially literate because everything we do has money implications!

 Eric currently resides in Kuala Lumpur, Malaysia with his wife and two young children.